AI for IT Service Management: the difference between NLP & NLU and why it matters for enterprise IT (part three)

 When considering an AI for IT Service Management initiative, it’s important to understand the value of both NLP and NLU.
 Each approach enables unique capabilities in terms of how virtual agents engage employees.

-To draw a clear distinction between NLP and NLU, it is helpful to classify them by their quantitative and qualitative abilities.
+To draw a clear distinction the systems, NLP vs NLU, it is helpful to classify them by their quantitative and qualitative abilities.

 Natural Language Processing